doctea/usb_midi_clocker/README.md

   - ~~CV-to-MIDI, for modulating MIDI devices from Eurorack CV (eg modulate the cutoff on CraftSynth from incoming CV; use the [parameters](https://github.com/doctea/parameters) library to do this)~~
     - this is mostly working now..!
       - some performance issues in reading the data, though
-        - maybe if the performance problem is actually with the reading of the data, then we could hand that off to a 328p on a nano/uno to do the raw ADC processing, and communicate to the teensy via uart?
+        - maybe if the performance problem is actually with the reading of the data, then we could hand that off to a 328p on a nano/uno to do the raw ADC processing, and communicate to the teensy via uart, or even usbserial now?
     - some todos remain:
       - reassign modulation sources
       - load/save modulation settings
          - working; but kinda impractical; how do we want to handle this?
       - lock/hold modulation settings
       - auto-advance modulation settings?
+      - modulation sources other than voltages
     - (or just get a dedicated CV-to-MIDI module and feed it in to the MIDI inputs)
   - Record and playback CCs as well as MIDI
   - tempo-synced LFOs etc...